Jason M. Farnsworth

 Land, water, science, and policy.

-Twenty-five years in land and habitat management, water planning and infrastructure, large-scale adaptive management and program leadership — most of that work supporting the Platte River Recovery Implementation Program's growth from a collaborative long-shot to an endangered species recovery success story.
+Twenty-five years in land and habitat management, water planning and infrastructure, large-scale adaptive management, and program leadership.
+Most of that work supported the Platte River Recovery Implementation Program as it grew from a novel implementation framework into an endangered species recovery success story.

 Jason M. Farnsworth

-Executive Director of the Platte River Recovery Implementation Program (PRRIP), a multi-state ESA recovery program serving Colorado, Wyoming, Nebraska, and the U.S. Department of the Interior.
-Joined PRRIP at time of congressional authorization and helped take it from programmatic agreement to an endangered species recovery success story.
+Executive Director of the Platte River Recovery Implementation Program, a multi-state endangered species recovery program serving Colorado, Wyoming, Nebraska, and the United States Department of the Interior.
+Joined the Program at time of congressional authorization and helped build it from paper agreement to an endangered species recovery success story.

-As PRRIP prepares to enter its next phase, exploring future work at the intersection of land, water, science and public policy.
+As the Program prepares to enter its next phase, exploring future work at the intersection of land, water, science and public policy.

 Lead or co-author of more than a dozen peer-reviewed scientific publications.

-B.S.
-Comprehensive Biology, summa cum laude — Chadron State College, 2000.
+Bachelor of Science, Comprehensive Biology, summa cum laude.
+Chadron State College, 2000.

 Multi-stakeholder governance

-Working within consensus-based committees of state and federal agencies, water users, and environmental organizations to navigate conflict and make progress.
+Working within consensus-based committees of state and federal agencies, water users, and environmental organizations to implement and operationalize learning in situations of high uncertainty and conflicting values.

 Adaptive management